Rayman223/RaymanHelper/README.md

 - UpdateChartInfo is called on every tick; consider throttling (e.g. once per second) to reduce overhead.
 - ValidateParameters throws ArgumentException for inconsistent parameters; these errors are shown on the chart.

+Trailing stop & break-even behavior
+- `Break-even Trigger`: when a position moves in your favor by this number of pips from the entry price, the bot will attempt to move the Stop Loss to lock profit.
+It sets the SL to the entry price plus `Break-even Margin` for BUY positions, or entry minus `Break-even Margin` for SELL positions.
+- `Break-even Margin`: number of pips to add to the entry when moving SL to break-even.
+A positive margin places the SL into profit by that many pips (providing a buffer above/below entry).
+- `Trailing Stop`: once conditions are met (typically after the break-even trigger), the bot follows the price and moves the SL so it remains `Trailing Stop` away from the current price (SL = currentPrice - `Trailing Stop` for BUY, SL = currentPrice + `Trailing Stop` for SELL).
+- Notes: all pip math uses Symbol.PipSize and NormalizePrice to respect the instrument tick size.
+The bot only updates SL if the new value is an improvement (it avoids worsening an existing SL) and applies small epsilons to prevent frequent tiny modifications.

 Suggested improvements
 - Add throttling for UpdateChartInfo.
 - Allow StopLossPips == 0 and/or TakeProfitPips == 0 to disable either (adjust MinValue accordingly).